Vigorous debate in Parliament over proposed changes to Town Councils Act

 Ms Lim also suggested that an independent housing tribunal be set up to mediate and adjudicate disputes relating to the management of public housing.
 The tribunal could be chaired by a judge, she said, and have members qualified in “relevant fields” like engineering, project management and horticulture.

 “Some members have spoken about their town councils being fined.
-Some other town councils have been sanctioned; embarrassed by agencies when they announced what has happened in the media,” he said.
-“Even the Prime Minister’s own town council … now, the CPIB is investigating Ang Mo Kio Town Council.”
+Some other town councils have been sanctioned, embarrassed by agencies when they announced what has happened in the media,” he said.
+“Even the Prime Minister’s own town council … now, the CPIB (Corrupt Practices Investigation Bureau) is investigating Ang Mo Kio Town Council.”

 “Is there an allegation or claim that the CPIB will fear investigating AMKTC?” he asked.
 “Are they timorous souls?”